srinivas0v/IBM-Bluemix-Cloud--File-encryption-Data-storage/README.md

     - allow a user to list the contents of a remote folder
     - allow a user to remove all (cloud) files that are greater in size than a user specified size (for example, all cloud storage files greater than 1000 bytes)

+Code1.py running locally, should
+    - create a simple menu to: list local files
+    - allow a user to input an encryption key (4 digits)
+    - allow a user to select which text files to encrypt
+    - menu has a option to decrypt local files using the key
+    - menu has exit option

+    Using local menu
+    - upload files to cloud storage and delete that (original) file locally (only encrypted files stored locally)
+    - menu should list cloud files
+    - be able to get file from cloud to local

+ Created two cloud based folders, one for text one for all other file types
+    - allow a user to list the contents of a remote folder
+    - allow a user to remove all (cloud) files that are greater in size than a user specified size (for example, all cloud storage files greater than 1000 bytes)

+ Replaced cloud folders with SQL database, place "uploaded" files into that DB.
+    - Allow a user to see which files are in that in that DB.
+    - Allow user to delete or replace files.